tytysam/seir_pokedex/pokedex.md

 - Your app MUST have some styling!
 Portfolio quality styling is recommended but basic styling will be accepted if you're maxing out on your 4hrs per night.
 Leave a note in your Git Issue if this is the case.

-### Submission Guidelines

-- Must be submitted via Github Issues no later than the start of class on Friday August 14th.

 ---

 *Copyright 2020, General Assembly Space.
 Licensed under [CC-BY-NC-SA, 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)*